Every child should have at least one birthday party.

-I know what you’re thinking – she would say that wouldn’t she?
-She has children’s parties to sell.
+I know what you’re thinking – she would say that, she has children’s party entertainment to sell.

-And yes, perhaps I am a little biased on one type of kid’s party, but having helped organise and supported Christmas parties in schools, as well as holding all kinds of parties for my own children, I have seen the joy children get from attending parties.
+And yes, perhaps I am a little biased on one type of kid’s party, but having helped organise and supported Christmas parties in schools, as well as holding all kinds of parties for my own children, I’ve seen the joy children get from attending parties.
 Not only that, holding a party for the child to act as host, holds its own special social skill.

-The reasons why your child should have a party is not necessarily what the party is, it’s the child getting attention from friends and family in a welcoming environment that is important.
-A party is about play and interaction, of learning social skills that are different from any taught in schools.
-The real value of them is not about the cost.
-It is vital for a child’s development, to be the focus, even in a small way, for a small amount of time.
-They can be a real confidence booster, or a nightmare if done without thought for the child.
+The reasons why your child should have a party is not necessarily about what the party is, it’s the child getting attention from friends and family in a welcoming environment that is important.
+A party is about play and it’s about interaction, of learning social skills different from anything taught or learnt in school.
+The real value is not about cost.
+I believe it is vital for a child’s development – to be the focus, even in a small way, for whatever length of time.
+It can be a real confidence booster, or a nightmare if held without thought for the child.
 If done right it can carry a child into adulthood, giving them the ability to be happy in the spotlight.
 If done wrong – getting carried away so that the child is less of the focus and more an excuse to hold a party can turn it into a noisy, upsetting catastrophe that can put a someone off parties for life.

-Stepping out into the limelight, at a gathering especially for them, indeed because of them, and who they are, is to tell them they are loved and worthy.
-Warmest memories in childhood can be created by being amongst friends of their choosing, and hopefully in a place of their choosing.
+Stepping out into the limelight, at a gathering organised especially for them – indeed because of them and who they are – is to tell them they are loved and worthy.
+Warmest memories in childhood can be created by being amongst friends of their choosing and doing something of their choosing.

-The venue should be somewhere your child and their friends are comfortable and are not overwhelmed.
+The venue should be somewhere your child and their friends are comfortable and not overwhelmed.
 Where they can just play, and enjoy each others company.
 If a child can already see that their parent is stressed, how are they going to approach it?

 Almost all children love parties, and will attend at least one other child’s party.

-The anticipation and build up to a party can be as much of it as the party itself, and so it should.
-Take care this doesn’t get out of hand; never make false promises.
+The anticipation and build up to a party can be as much a part of it as the party itself, and so it should.
+However, take care this doesn’t get out of hand; never make false promises.
 Never tell a child you are going to throw the most wonderful zoo party on the moon if you know you won’t be able to.
 There’s nothing more heartbreaking than a disappointed child.
 Be firm in what you can afford without telling the child it’s because you can’t afford it – this can be negative on a child, feeling they are responsible and unworthy.

 A party doesn’t have to be every year

-A pretty good rule of thumb to go by for numbers to invite to a children’s party is to have roughly the number of children as your child’s age – so if they are going to be 8 years old invite about 8 children.
+A pretty good rule of thumb to go by is to have roughly the number of children as your child’s age – so if they are going to be 8 years old invite about 8 children.
 More on that in my post: How Many Children Should I Invite?!

 If you decide only ever to have one or two parties for your child I suggest they have one when they are young enough to enjoy games but old enough to remember – somewhere between the ages of 6 and 10.
-This is the age when parties are the most fun.
+This is the age when parties are the most fun and still manageable.